saviochan/Deeplabcut-OpenFieldArena/README.md

 ### Network performance
 The network was evaluated to have a 1.13px train error and 4.82px test error, using a scale factor(train-test ratio) of 0.8.
 We have a short 2-min video demonstrating the accuracy of our tracking: [demo](videos/demo)

-We alsocompared the labelling performance with a commercial video tracking software called Ethovision.
+We also compared the labelling performance with a commercial video tracking software called Ethovision.
 As shown in speed plot below, our DLC model has comparable performance with commerical options.

 #### Speed plots generated from DLC labelling data and Etho labelling data
 ![Speed_plot](https://user-images.githubusercontent.com/17475995/87333167-5848e480-c502-11ea-915d-f59b97f5ccbf.jpg)